Every season at The Watermill, we ‘break the fourth wall’ of a Watermill production.

 Our Fourth Wall project invites adults with learning disabilities to break through this barrier to explore a play.
 Together we learn about the characters and storyline of the play, going to watch the production together and creating our own version along the way.

 We choose a production that is well-known and challenging.
 Previously we have explored Romeo + Juliet, Frankenstein, Twelfth Night, A Midsummer Night’s Dream, and Jane Eyre including performing on The Watermill stage.
-This season we have two opportunities.

 The Importance of Being Earnest

 Together, over 8 weeks, we will be exploring The Importance of Being Earnest.
 Click here to read a Widgit story introducing the play.

 Thursday 23 May, 10.30am to 12pm